oseniadewale/api_for_hng_assignment/README.md

-# Backend Wizards — Stage 0 Task (PHP Implementation)

 ## Description
-A simple RESTful API that returns my profile information along with a random cat fact fetched dynamically from the Cat Facts API.
+ A simple RESTful API that returns my profile information along with a random cat fact fetched dynamically from the Cat Facts API: https://catfact.ninja/fact.
+It also has a timestamp that dynamically reflect the current UTC time at the moment of the request and update with every new request(of ISO 8601)

 ## Endpoint
 **GET /me**